signforall/ssl2025/index.md

 - **Data Acess Requirement**: This dataset can be accessed by clicking here:  <a href="https://www.kaggle.com/t/c36c02c8809d409b9c6971929e575087"> Kaggle dataset</a>

+##  Citation
+When utilizing this dataset in your research, remember to cite the dataset paper once it is published.

-## License and Citation
+## License
 Please follow the licensing terms of Creative Commons Attribution-NonCommercial (CC BY-NC).
-When utilizing this dataset in your research, remember to cite the dataset paper once it is published.

 <html lang="en">
 <head>